-The Project is supported by well to support domestic uses only (see plot plan for location).
-The cultivation activities are supported by a 1,000,000-gallon rainwater catchment impoundment.
+The Project is supported by rainwater catchment (see plot plan for location).
+The rainwater catchment systems are solely intended to support all cultivation uses.

 Approximated water use for activities are denoted within the Cultivation Schedule under the Cultivation Plan.
 Monthly monitoring and annual reporting must be implemented to identify actual total uses for cultivation activities.